bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 whatever key-sequence works best for you.

-:bulb: [Neovim](https://neovim.io) provides an option, `inccommand`, to live preview the `:subtitute` command.
-If you use Neovim then I recommend this setting.
+:bulb: [Neovim](https://neovim.io) provides an option, `inccommand`, to live preview the `:substitute` command.
+If you use Neovim then I recommend this turning on this setting.

 ```viml
 if has("nvim")